freon4dsl/Freon-documentation/developer-documentation/how-to-publish-to-github-pages.md

 ## In the Sources

-1. Create copy of old 'main' branch.
+1. Create copy of old 'main' branch, and name it 'release-<NUMBER>, with the right number.
    To be able to go back to old documentation when needed, we keep a copy of the old documentation in a separate branch.
-   TODO: we need to establish a naming convention for this.

 2. Move the 'development' branch to 'main', work in that branch, or work in the branch that is chosen to deploy from, and adjust as follows.

-3. Set the base path in svelte.config.ts, and use it for all hrefs.
-The latter is done automatically by the markdown to svelte transformation.
-(TODO this needs to be implemented.)
 4. Add a .nojekyll file to the root of the project.
 5. When ready for publishing, build the SvelteKit project, using `npm run build`, not `npm run dev`.
 This will create a new folder containing the generated publishable sources.